 The Long Bar at Raffles Hotel

-50 Siloso Beach Walk, #01-01, Singapore 099000.
+Location: 50 Siloso Beach Walk, Singapore.

-One of the Fullerton Hotel‘s biggest claims to fame is that it is housed in a restored post office building that dates from the 1920s and thus the British colonial period, so expect heritage features and great service.
+One of the Fullerton Hotel‘s* biggest claims to fame is that it is housed in a restored post office building that dates from the 1920s and thus the British colonial period, so expect heritage features and great service.
 This is a beautiful and luxurious choice that overlooks the Singapore River, and there are suites available with stunning views that stretch to Marina Bay.
-It has all the perks you would expect for a five-star hotel such as a spa, a gym, restaurants, and a bar.
+It has all the perks you would expect for a five-star hotel, such as a spa, a gym, restaurants, and a bar.

 1 Fullerton Square, Singapore 049178.

-50 Keong Saik Rd., Singapore 089154.
+Location: 50 Keong Saik Rd., Singapore.

-2 Dickson Rd, Singapore 209494.
+Location: 2 Dickson Rd, Singapore.

 The Pod Boutique Hotel

-289 Beach Rd, Level 3, Singapore 199552.
+Location: 289 Beach Rd, Level 3, Singapore.

 Bugis Street Market

-3 New Bugis Street, Singapore 188867.
+Location: 3 New Bugis Street, Singapore.

 How to Visit Singapore on a Budget

-- Eat at Hawker Centres
+- Dine at Hawker Centers

-- Visit the Museums and Gardens
+- Explore Museums and Gardens

 - Stay in Chinatown or Little India

-- Take Public Transport
+- Embrace Public Transport